Please browse the USDA Refinance page above if you already have a 502 Guaranteed USDA loan and want to learn more about USDA refinance opportunities.

 - USDA RD 100% (With 1% Guarantee Fee / .35% monthly MI) $0 DOWN PAYMENT = $764.94

-You can see above in this example the USDA financing option is cheaper when compared to the other loan options.
-This is mainly due to the cheaper monthly mortgage insurance (PMI) The savings amount would be even greater when compared to higher priced homes over $150,000.
-In addition, there is NO down payment required with the USDA RD program saving home buyers thousands in out of pocket costs.
+You can see above in this example, the USDA financing option is cheaper when compared to the other loan options.
+This is mainly due to the cheaper monthly mortgage insurance (PMI) The savings amount would be even greater when compared to higher-priced homes over $250,000.
+In addition, there is NO down payment required with the USDA RD program saving home buyers thousands of out of pocket costs.

 - USDA Loans require NO money down – up to 101% financing.